horizon365/vite/docs/es/changes/hotupdate-hook.md

   return []
 }

-// Migrate to:
+// Migrar a:

 hotUpdate({ modules, timestamp }) {
-  // Invalidate modules manually const invalidatedModules = new Set() for (const mod of modules) {
+  // Invalidar módulos manualmente const invalidatedModules = new Set() for (const mod of modules) {
     this.environment.moduleGraph.invalidateModule(